Is cell segregation like oil and water: asymptotic versus transitory regime: Results

 \subsection{Cellular Automaton can reproduce in vitro experiments}

-We compare our cellular automaton simulations with in vitro data of Méhes et al.~\cite{MehMonNemVic2012}, see \figref{main_Florian_paper_plot_1_4_1}.
-They measured the segregation indices and cluster sizes in the segregation of EPC (fish keratocyte cell line) with PFK (primary goldfish keratocytes) and HaCaT (human keratocyte cell line) with EPC over two orders of magnitude in time.
+We compare our cellular automaton simulations with in-vitro data of Méhes et al.~\cite{MehMonNemVic2012}, see \figref{main_Florian_paper_plot_1_4_1}.
+They measured the segregation indices, cluster sizes, and cluster diameters in the segregation of EPC (fish keratocyte cell line) with PFK (primary goldfish keratocytes) and HaCaT (human keratocyte cell line) with EPC over $1.5$ orders of magnitude in time.
 The cellular automaton has five parameters, which are calibrated to the experimental data: Three adhesion parameters $\text{\boldmath$\beta$}=(\beta_{00}, \beta_{10}, \beta_{11})^T$, which set the homotypic $(\beta_{11}, \beta_{00})$ and the heterotypic $(\beta_{01})$ adhesion strengths, the cell type ratio $N_0/N_1$, which reflects the ratio of all numbers $N_i$ of each cell type in the segregation experiments, $i\in\{0,1\}$, and the time scale of migration $\tau$, which relates to the dimensionless time of the cellular automaton to physical time.
-Note that the three adhesion parameters can be reduced to two effective parameters, the difference of homotypic adhesion $db$ and the difference between average homotypic and heterotypic adhesion $b^*$, see Materials and Methods for details.
+While $\tau$ is just a scaling factor for the time, the segregation indices, that should match between the cellular automaton and the experiments, are fixed in their ranges and can not be rescaled.
+We choose a random initial configuration, which is reasonable with regards to the experiments which also start with mixed cell configurations, while the observations commence a bit later.
+Note that the three adhesion parameters can be reduced to two effective parameters, the difference of homotypic adhesion $db$ and the difference between average homotypic and heterotypic adhesion $\beta^*$, see Materials and Methods for details.
 In the experiments, equal areas are covered by each cell type, which results in different cell numbers due to slightly different cell sizes for each type.
 We show that the ratio of cell type numbers $N_0/N_1$ is set by the ratio of the segregation indices $\gamma_1(t)/\gamma_0(t)$ and thus can be obtained directly from the experimental data, see \eqref{celltyperatio} and \figref{main_Florian_paper_plot_7_1}.
 We check that this ratio is consistent with the ratio of cell sizes of each type and that the total numbers of cells of in the experiments and the simulations are comparable, see Materials and Methods.